Jane Street

-About Cognition
+About

 Our team is small and talent-dense.
 The founding team holds 10 IOI gold medals and includes leaders and builders who have worked at the cutting edge of applied AI at companies like Google DeepMind, Scale AI, Cursor, Lunchclub, Modal, Waymo, and Nuro.
 Of our initial ~35 team members, 21 of them had founded a company.

 We're still in the early innings - our hardest challenges lie ahead.
-If you're excited to solve some of the world's biggest problems and build AI systems that can reason and learn, we'd love for you to explore our team.
+If you're excited to solve some of the world's biggest problems and build AI systems that can reason and learn, we'd love for you to explore our careers.

 Message from Grant